krystianll/mlemur/README.md

 - If you're not sure which version to choose, inspect the text in R main window:
 - Platform: aarch64-apple-darwinXX (64-bit) (with XX some number) means you should download the arm version
-- Platform: x86_64-apple-darwinXX (64-bit) (with XX some number) means you should download the intel version Make sure that the file has .tgz extension!
-If it is saved as .tar, please change the extension by hand.
+- Platform: x86_64-apple-darwinXX (64-bit) (with XX some number) means you should download the intel version

+**Make sure that the file has .tgz extension!
+If it is saved as .tar, please change the extension by hand.**

 3. In the R main window, install required packages: copy the following command to R console and press Enter:
 ```
 install.packages(c("devtools", "Rcpp", "reactable", "readxl", "writexl", "shiny", "shinyFeedback", "shinyWidgets", "shinyjs", "boot", "BH", "hypergeo", "Ryacas"), dependencies = TRUE)
 ```
-You might be asked to confirm by clicking 'Yes' or to select server from which the packages will be downloaded - select the first one
+You might be asked to confirm by clicking "Yes" or to select server from which the packages will be downloaded - select the first one

-4. In the R main window, select Packages & Data in the menu bar at the top of the window and then "Package Installer"
+4. In the R main window, select "Packages & Data" in the menu bar at the top of the window and then "Package Installer"

-5. In the top-left menu, in the Packages repository change CRAN (binaries) to Local Binary Package and then click Install in the bottom-right part of the window
+5. In the top-left menu, in the "Packages repository" section change CRAN (binaries) to Local Binary Package and then click Install in the bottom-right part of the window

-6. Locate the mlemur_0.9.tgz file and press open
+6. Locate the mlemur_0.9.tgz file and press Open

 Alternative 4-6.
-If the above doesn't work, in the R main window, select Mics in the menu bar at the top of the window and then "Change Working Directory…".
-Locate the folder containing mlemur_0.9.tgz file and press open.
+If the above doesn't work, in the R main window, select "Misc" in the menu bar at the top of the window and then "Change Working Directory…".
+Locate the folder containing mlemur_0.9.tgz file and press Open.
 Then in the R console use the following command and press Enter:
 ```
 install.packages("mlemur_0.9.tgz")
 ```